Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 • Performs their contracted services entirely outside U.S. borders

-• Provides services to your business remotely from their foreign location
+• Provides services to your business remotely from a foreign location

 Important

-Even if someone is physically located abroad and is a U.S. citizen living overseas, they’re considered a U.S. person for tax purposes.
-You’ll need to send them a 1099-NEC if you paid them $600 or more.
+Even if someone is physically located abroad and is a U.S. citizen living overseas, they are considered a U.S. person for tax purposes.
+You will need to send them a 1099-NEC if you paid them $600 or more.

 Quick Decision Guide: Do I Need to Issue Form 1099-NEC?